teknoir/re-identification-system/matching-service/README.md

     --data '{"day_id":"2025-11-06"}'
 ```

-On startup, the service loads the encoder weights into CPU memory and establishes the Mongo connection.
+On startup, the service loads the encoder weights into CPU memory and establishes the Mongo connection (if configured).
 After the process begins, you should rebuild the FAISS caches before serving traffic (at least for the current day):
 ```bash
 curl -X POST http://0.0.0.0:8080/rebuild \
   -H "Content-Type: application/json" \